Made in China

 Image Courtesy of Twin Factory

-Arguably the most renowned brand on this list, ROBERT WUN has been seen on the likes of Lady Gaga, Cardi B, and even Céline Dion.
-Created by Robert Wun himself after graduating from London College of Fashion in 2012, the brand has proved itself as a leading light in the industry, even though it was originally rejected from the LCF graduates’ press show.
-With some audacious pattern-cutting and material shaping, the designer has honorably been compared to the late Alexander McQueen, who was was Robert's original inspiration to pursue fashion from the age of 10 years-old.
-Just like McQueen, Wun takes clear inspiration from nature and how it will evolve in the future alongside continual technological developments.
+Arguably the most renowned brand on this list, ROBERT WUN has been seen on the likes of Lady Gaga, Cardi B, and Céline Dion.
+Created by Robert Wun after graduating from London College of Fashion in 2012, the brand has proved itself as a leading light in the industry, even though it was originally rejected from the LCF graduates’ press show.
+With some audacious pattern-cutting and material shaping, the designer has honourably been compared to the late Alexander McQueen, who was was Robert's original inspiration to pursue fashion from the age of 10.
+Just like McQueen, Wun takes inspiration from nature and how it will evolve in the future alongside continual technological developments.
 Wun has also attributed a large portion of his inspiration from strong women, most notably the ones who raised him, and the badass Trinity from The Matrix.
-Wun always keeps his influences in mind while designing, as he always wants to empower women by creating sexy and futuristic clothing.
+Wun always keeps his influences in mind while designing, always wanting to empower women by creating sexy and futuristic clothing.

 Image Courtesy of DIDU